RuBynBaSnYat/Fun-Olympic/README.md

 📌 How to Run the Project Locally

 a.
 Install XAMPP and start Apache & MySQL.

 b.
 Place the project folder in C:\xampp\htdocs.

 c.
 Create a database in phpMyAdmin and import the SQL files from the database/ folder.

 d.
-Configure PHPMailer with your SMTP credentials (if needed).
+Configure PHPMailer with your SMTP credentials.

 Open your browser and go to:
 a.
 Admin Panel: http://localhost/admin